Royals vs. Orioles Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has collected 59 hits with eight doubles, four triples, 10 home runs and 11 walks.
-He has driven in 27 runs with 19 stolen bases.
+- Bobby Witt Jr. has 60 hits with eight doubles, four triples, 10 home runs and 11 walks.
+He has driven in 27 runs with 20 stolen bases.

 Witt Jr. Recent Games